lucianostraga/BootstrapToLead/README.md

 **2 - Prepare the page for Bootstap support**

-Here you will import the necessary resources to make this page Bootstrap ready.
+Here you will import the necessary resources to make this page ready for Bootstrap.
+Bootstrap requires jQuery and other .js and css files to work.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the code edit, paste the folling code:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the code edit, paste the following code:

 	<apex:page sidebar="false" standardStylesheets="false" showHeader="false" docType="html-5.0">